cvclass-fun/pedestrian_detector_torch/README.md

 To install the Fast R-CNN package do the following:

-- step 1: install all the necessary dependencies.
+- install all the necessary dependencies.

 ```bash
 luarocks install tds